 •If you choose unequal weighting, Prism takes this into account when plotting residuals.

-•If you choose robust regression (on the first, Fit, tab) then choices you make on the weighting tab will not influence the fitting, so will no influence the best-fit parameter values or the curve.
-However your choice of weighting will have an impact on the residuals Prism computes and graphs and on how it identifies outliers.
-Both these choices (residuals, and outlier counting) are on the Diagnostics tab of nonlinear regression.
+•If you choose robust regression in the Fitting Method section, then certain choices in the Weighting method section will not be available.
+Note that your choice of weighting will have an impact on the residuals Prism computes and graphs and on how it identifies outliers.
+Options for outlier detection and handling can also be found on the Method tab, while options for plotting graphs of residuals can be found on the Diagnostics tab of nonlinear regression.

 •If you ask Prism to remove outliers, the weighting choices don't affect the first step (robust regression).
 Then outliers are identified by looking at the size of the weighted residuals.
 Finally, the cleaned data (without outliers) are fit with weighted regression.